mattlyons0/Rsync-Snapshot/README.md

   - Recurse all directories before transferring any files to generate a more accurate file tree
   - *Note: This will increase memory usage substantially (10x increase is possible)*
 - `--noDelete`
-  - Don't delete existing files that don't exist in backup
+  - Don't delete existing files in `--dst`
+- `rsyncPath PATH` *Defaults to* `rsync`
+  - Command to execute rsync
+  - If using SSH `"sudo rsync"` is recommended however it requires additional setup as a password prompt can not be asked (/etc/sudoers file must be modified to set NOPASSWD for rsync, see [Rsync over ssh without root](https://unix.stackexchange.com/questions/92123/rsync-all-files-of-remote-machine-over-ssh-without-root-user/92125#92125))
 ##### Snapshot Management
 - `--maxSnapshots NUMBER`
   - Maximum number of snapshots